 Winston Rodney, better known as Burning Spear, hails from the same local as Bob Marley.
 He met Marley in 1969, and then his success journey began.
 He performed a duo with Rupert Willington and they caught Clement "Coxsonne" Dodd's ear.
 They became a group named "Burning Spear".
 The name was inspired by the Mau Mau leader called Jomo Kenyatta of Kenya (Kenya’s first president).
 The group eventually broke-up but Rodney retained the name "Burning Spear".
 Spear got a Grammy nomination back in 1995 for the hit "Rasta Business".
 In the year 2000, he won the Grammy Award with the hit "Calling Rastafari", then in 2009 he won again with his hit "Jah is Real".

 Frederick Nathaniel Hibbert, better known as “Toots”, is a unique Jamaican reggae musician known for his gruff, funky and energetic delivery of unmistakable soulful vocals.
 Toots hails from May Pen in Jamaica.
 He has a weighty effect on the development and growth of reggae and ska.
 He moved to Kingston as a teenager where he formed the vocal group “Maytals” with Henry "Raleigh" Gordon and Nathaniel "Jerry" Mathias.
 Despite him being a Rastafarian, he has not grown out dreads.
-By the time he was 64 years old, Toots was still releasing albums and collaborating extensively.
+By the time he was 64 years old, Toots was still releasing albums and collaborating extensively, which is why he makes the list of best reggae artists.

 Bunny Waile, officially named Neville O'Riley Livingston and affectionately called Jah B, is a Jamaican reggae singer, percussionist, and songwriter.
 He is also an original member of "The Wailers" and the only surviving member of the group.
 As it happened with Peter Tosh, Bunny Wailer decided to launch a solo career which proved to be a wise move.
 "Blackheart Man" was his first solo album.
 More amazing hits followed, and Bunny made a daring career move back in 1981, releasing a dancehall tempo album "Rock N' Groove".
 His career over the years has been somewhat unpredictable.
 This, however, has not changed his status as being one of the genuine reggae legends.